jondiscipulo/laravel-artisan-droptables/README.md

 Artisan Command for Laravel 4.2 that drops pre-determined tables.
 This solves foreign key constraint problems when deleting tables with foreign keys.

+Practical use of this is after migrating and seeding then after several updates you want to drop the tables so you can freshly migrate and seed again.

 ## Steps

-Copy `app/commands/DropTables.php` to your project `app/commands` directory.
+Copy `DropTables.php` to your project directory:

+    app/commands/DropTables.php

 Add this line to your `app/start/artisan.php`:

     Artisan::add(new DropTables);

-Edit `app/commands/DropTables.php` and change the `$tables` array with your database table names.
+Edit `app/commands/DropTables.php` and change the `$tables` array with the names of your database tables you want dropped.

     protected $tables = [
         'assigned_roles',